These mint and rose lollipops are surprisingly easy to make, with just a few ingredients. They’re a wonderful DIY food gift or Valentine’s present.

 Mint and rose lollipops bring a grown up flavour to the traditional childhood treat.
 I’ve added dried culinary rose buds to make them extra-special, and to compliment the flavours.
+They’re pretty easy to find, and I got mine in the tea section at the supermarket.

 They look so pretty and are perfect wedding favours or as a foodie gift for a loved one at Valentine’s day.